 - a.
-Permitted Principal Uses and Structures - (1) Commercial and Service - (i) Office(s) - (ii) Retail and service commercial uses, provided that no individual use exceeds 5000 square feet in gross floor area. - (2) Manufacturing and Assembly, including Associated Sales. - (3) Transportation facilities, consistent with the City's Transportation System Plan and Parks and Open Space Master Plan - (4) Other - (i) Accessory buildings and uses normal and incidental to the uses permitted in this district. - (ii) Animal hospitals and clinics - (iii) Public parking areas and structures - (iv) Residential structures and uses for on-site security and/or management personnel in conjunction with and as a part of a Campus Industrial District permitted use, not to exceed 1,000 square feet in total area - (5) Uses similar to those listed in subsections 1-4, above, as determined through a Type II Administrative Review - (6) Mobile food carts subject to obtaining a business license and certain standards in ARTICLE VIII.N - b.
+Permitted Principal Uses and Structures - (1) Commercial and Service - (i) Office(s) - (ii) Retail and service commercial uses, provided that no individual use exceeds 5000 square feet in gross floor area. - (2) Manufacturing and Assembly, and including Associated Sales, where the use does not require a permit from an air quality public agency and where any industrial activity occurs within an enclosed building. - (3) Transportation facilities, consistent with the City's Transportation System Plan and Parks and Open Space Master Plan - (4) Other - (i) Accessory buildings and uses normal and incidental to the uses permitted in this district. - (ii) Animal hospitals and clinics - (iii) Public parking areas and structures - (iv) Residential structures and uses for on-site security and/or management personnel in conjunction with and as a part of a Campus Industrial District permitted use, not to exceed 1,000 square feet in total area - (5) Uses similar to those listed in subsections 1-4, above, as determined through a Type II Administrative Review - (6) Mobile food carts subject to obtaining a business license and certain standards in ARTICLE VIII.N

+- b.
 Conditional Uses.
-The following uses require a conditional use permit in accordance with ARTICLE X.III, conditional use procedures and criteria:

-- (1) Public and semi-public buildings--including, but not limited to, fire stations and reservoirs--essential to the physical, social and economic welfare of an area - c.
+The following uses require a conditional use permit in accordance with ARTICLE X.III, conditional use procedures and criteria: - (1) Public and semi-public buildings--including, but not limited to, fire stations and reservoirs--essential to the physical, social and economic welfare of an area - c.
 Prohibited Uses. - (1) Distribution Centers and Warehouses - (2) Automobile-dependent and automobile service uses.
 See Definitions. - (3) All uses not listed as permitted, accessory, or conditional uses